Library staff can assist you with:

 Have you tried our new CLIN Libraries website - our improved one-stop shop to search across all the Libraries’ and CIAP’s online resources?

 If you are unable to access full-text directly copy and paste the article title into SWSLHD Ovid Discovery to access the full-text or request document delivery.
-You may need to login using either your staff ID (for CIAP resources) or Athens (for SWSLHD LIbrary resources)
+You may need to login using either your staff ID (for CIAP resources) or Athens (for SWSLHD Library resources)

 Ryder, C., D'Angelo, S., Sharpe, P., Mackean, T., Cominos, N., Coombes, J., Bennett-Brook, K., Cameron, D., Gloede, E., Ullah, S., & Stephens, J. (2024).
 Experiences and impacts of out-of-pocket healthcare expenditure on remote Aboriginal families.
 Rural and remote health, 24(1), 8328. https://doi.org/10.22605/RRH8328